Understanding Ethical Standards

 Lack of Enforcement

-Cultural Attitudes towards Corruption
+Cultural Attitudes toward Corruption

 Benefits of Ethical Standards in Government